spacepy/dbprocessing/sphinx/source/scripts.rst

 .. program:: addFromConfig

 Adds data to a database from a config file.
-This is the second step in setting up new processing chain.
+This is the second step in setting up a new processing chain.

 See :doc:`ConfigurationFiles` for a full description of the config file format and capability.